kiselevvs/Y_projects/README.md

 # Y_projects
-Some project successfully completed while studiying at Ypractucum
+Some project created while i'm studiying at Ypractucum